-- Vaccination — There are vaccinations available to prevent certain types of bacterial meningitis.
+- There are vaccinations available to prevent certain types of bacterial meningitis.
 Although there are no vaccines for the most common causes of viral infections, making sure you are up-to-date on all of your vaccinations can protect you against some of the diseases that can lead to viral meningitis (e.g., measles and mumps).
-Consult your healthcare provider to see if you’re caught up with all vaccinations and to see if the bacterial meningitis vaccine is right for you.
+Consult your health care provider to see if you’re caught up with all vaccinations and to see if the bacterial meningitis vaccine is right for you.

-- Not sharing objects that make contact with the mouth or lips (e.g., eating utensils, cups, cigarettes, lipstick or chapstick, toothbrushes), especially with a person who is sick or exhibiting symptoms.
+- Not sharing objects that make contact with the mouth or lips (e.g., eating utensils, cups, cigarettes, lipstick or lip balm, toothbrushes), especially with a person who is sick or exhibiting symptoms.

-- Maintaining a healthy, immune-boosting lifestyle with plenty of rest, regular exercise, and a healthy eating plan.
+- Maintaining a healthy, immune-boosting lifestyle with plenty of rest, regular physical activity, and a nutritious diet.

-Meningitis is quite rare, and depending on the type, contracted in different ways.
+Meningitis is quite rare, and depending on the type, is transmitted in different ways.
 Some forms of bacterial meningitis may be spread by contact with saliva, feces, and respiratory and throat secretions.
-This means that kissing, sharing spoons and forks, or other objects that are put in the mouth, can spread bacterial meningitis.
-Because of this, people who spend a lot of time together in close quarters (e.g., college students, especially first years, living in residence halls) are at a higher risk for infection.
-However, although bacterial meningitis is contagious, it is not as contagious as the common cold or flu and cannot be spread through casual contact with an infected person (e.g., being in the same room).
-Enteroviruses, the most common type of viral meningitis, are most often spread from person to person through fecal contamination.
-Fungal meningitis and meningitis caused by physical injury, cancer, or certain drugs are not contagious.
+This means that kissing, sharing spoons and forks, other objects that are put in the mouth, or contaminated food can spread bacterial meningitis.
+Because of this, people who spend a lot of time together in close quarters (e.g., college students, especially those living in residence halls) are at a higher risk for infection.
+Although bacterial meningitis is contagious, it isn't usually spread through casual contact with an infected person (e.g., being in the same room).
+Enteroviruses, the most common culprit behind viral meningitis, are most often spread from close contact to someone who has it.
+That said, only a small number of people actually develop viral meningitis after exposure.
+Other types of meningitis, caused by fungus, amoebas, parasites, physical injury, cancer, or certain drugs aren't contagious.
 That is, these types of meningitis are not transmitted from person to person.

-If you believe you have meningitis, have been exposed to someone with meningitis, or if you are consdiering the meningitis vaccine, don't hesitate to contact your health care provider.
+If you believe you have meningitis, are concerned you’ve been exposed to someone with meningitis, or if you’re considering the meningitis vaccine, reach out to your health care provider.